Your attention is particularly drawn to clause 12 of these terms and conditions (limitation of liability and indemnity)

 (d) nuclear, chemical or biological contamination or sonic boom;

-(e) any law or any action taken by a government or public authority, including without limitation imposing an export or import restriction, quota or prohibition, or failing to grant a necessary licence or consent;
+(e) any law or any action taken by a government or public authority, including without limitation imposing an export or import restriction, quota or prohibition, or failing to grant a necessary licence or consent but excluding any action taken by a government or public authority in respect of the Coronavirus/Covid 19 pandemic;

 (f) collapse of buildings, fire, explosion or accident;